Review: Techart PRO Leica M – Sony E Autofocus Adapter

 - Don’t like a rendering of modern lenses

 - Want to save a little

-Looks like not a crowd of users but some people can get a good help.
+It looks like not a crowd of users but some people can get good help.

 (One more: if you are not a collector of manual lenses – forget about all of this and use normal cameras and normal lenses)